 #5: Use no-or low-VOC hardwood floor finishes and wall paints

 To take the sustainability one step further, you can also coat the floors with a finish that contains no VOCs (volatile organic compounds), or a very small amount of them.
 Certain VOCs are hazardous

 chemicals that evaporate or sublimate at room temperature, which is dangerous to both human health and the environment.

 Luckily, some hardwood floor finish companies like Vermont Natural Coatings and WOCA are dedicated to creating finishes that have less VOCs than average or none at all.

 Floor finishes with low VOC counts are one thing.
 But you can also purchase wall paints that contain little or no VOCs.
 By selecting these products, you’ll ensure that the indoor environment you create is as healthy and eco-friendly as possible, from the furniture to the walls.

 The eco-friendly home design trend is great for the environment and your home design projects, too!
 There are tons of things you can do with sustainable interior design.

 With some research, you can find sustainable interior design ideas that will work with your next project.
-You can always check out this blog for new ideas, or comb Pinterest and Etsy for more eco-friendly interior design inspiration.
+You can always check out this blog for new ideas, or comb Pinterest and Houzz for more eco-friendly interior design inspiration.